TIY-Durham/2015-FALL-FEE/12--The-CSS-Pirates/README.md

 ### Would You Like to Play a Game?

 For our big project this week, we'll be building a chess-playing application... well, kind of.
 Start by creating a _new_ repo in Github called `TIY-Chessboard` with a basic `README.md` file and `CC0` license (or whatever, if you have opinions).
-Read [the doubly-indexed `Array` example from MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Creating_a_two-dimensional_array).
+Read [the doubly-indexed `Array` example from MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Creating_a_two-dimensional_array), transcribe that into the wiki for your new repo, and _explain_ the following:

+* How is that example a _Model_ of a chessboard?
+  * What are the representations of the pieces?
+  * What attributes of the pieces are represented?
+  * What attributes of the board are represented?
+* How are moves recorded on the board?
+* What should happen when a piece is _captured_?

+Next, check out [the Catalan Opening: Closed Variation on Chess.com](http://www.chess.com/opening/eco/E06_Catalan_Opening_Closed_Variation) and Skitch the Game Explorer interface.
+Store your raw and marked up screens in `specs/` inside your new `TIY-Chessboard` repo.
+Finally, start brainstorming some User Stories -- A Smurf can smurf so that Smurfs can smurf better -- that describe what interactions you can have _with the Game Explorer interface_.
+That website is _HUGE_, so focus!
+Put your draft User Stories in you wiki, as well.

+#### BEAST MODE

+You've seen the opening, now write down some short-hand explanation of the _moves_ in that opening.
+What piece moves?
+Where does it move to?
+How does that relate to the Model of a chessboard that you've been given?

+#### NIGHTMARE MODE

+There's [a somewhat famous game between Kasparov and Karpov in 1984](http://www.chess.com/games/view?id=353900) that starts with that opening.
+Since you're already half-way there... use your short-hand system to enumerate the rest of the moves from that game in your wiki.